Recipe: The Perfect Sausage Roll

 For the Homemade Sausage Meat

-- finely chopped 2 sprigs of rosemary, leaves
+- 2 sprigs of rosemary, leaves only, finely chopped

 Make the sausagemeat first.
 Break the bread into fine crumbs by hand or in a food processor.
 In a large mixing bowl, add the breadcrumbs to the minced pork along with all the other ingredients and mix well by hand.
 Chill, covered, for at least an hour or overnight.